erikrose/nose-progressive/README.rst

   To re-run the above, do this::

     nosetests --with-progressive kitsune.apps.wiki.tests.test_parser:TestWikiVideo.test_video_english
+* Hiding test harness frames--frames from unittest, nose itself, or anything before your test runs--keeps your concentration where it counts.
+Also, like unittest itself, we hide any frames that descend into trivial comparison helpers like ``eq_()`` or ``assertRaises()``.
 * Editor shortcuts (see below) let you jump right to any problem line in your editor.